Skip to Content

 Panda German Shepherds are purebred German Shepherds that exhibit a rare genetic mutation caused by the KIT gene.
 They tend to have symmetrical markings of white forelock, muzzle, chest, belly, collar, and tail tip.
 The amount of white coloring can vary from dog to dog.

-They are a typical-looking German Shepherd, other than their color, and have the same temperament and traits.
+They are typical-looking German Shepherds, other than their color, and have the same temperament and traits.

 This is due to being caused by the mutated dominant KIT gene.
 The gene that causes Irish spotting is yet to be identified.